anneramey/request-ce-bundle-queue/README.md

 ## Attribute Reference
 Attributes in Kinetic Request CE are like variables that can be tied to any object within the application.
 For example, a Kapp can have an attribute called "Icon" which dictates what Icon should display when referencing the Kapp within the User Interface.
 Below is a listing of all attributes and what they control within the Queue Kapp.

+Certain attributes (noted below with `**`) have been defined at the Space, Kapp and Form levels.
+This means, that if the attribute exists at the `Form` level, it will override the attribute value set at the `Kapp` level...etc.
+The Space is the "highest" level, and then "Kapp" then "Form".

 ### Kapp Attributes
 Attribute Name | Description     | Example
 -------------- | --------------  | --------------
 Icon           | The [Font Awesome Icons](http://fontawesome.io/icons/) Font Awesome icon used to represent this kapp. | `fa-list-ul`
-Description    | A short description of what this kapp is used for, typically displayed on the Kapp Listing (home) Page | When you have work to do, you’ll see it here.
-Queue helps teams get work done in a snap.
+Description    | A short description of what this kapp is used for, typically displayed on the Kapp Listing (home) Page | `When you have work to do, you’ll see it here.
+Queue helps teams get work done in a snap.`
+_**Notification Template Name - Create_ | The Name of the Notification Template to use when a Task in Queue is been created | `Task Created`
+_**Notification Template Name - Complete_ | The Name of the Notification Template to use when a Task in Queue is been submitted | `Task Completed - Ad-hoc Task`
+_**Owning Team_    | The Owning Team attribute is used to control who has access to administer the kapp.
+Users that are a part of the team set here can create new forms, and update the Kapp's settings. | `Queue Admins`

 ### Form Attributes
 Attribute Name | Description     | Example